- Marine Ecology

 - Animal Ecology

-- Coastal Conservation
+- Biological Conservation

 - Environmental Management

-- ecology of ocean beaches
+- ecology of ocean beaches and coastal dunes

 - scavengers & carrion-based food webs

-- the relationship between connectivity and resilience in modular ecosystems
+- connectivity and resilience in modular ecosystems

 - restoration of oyster reefs to enhance fish and fisheries